apify/airtable-data-import-actor/README.md

     This automatically uses the output dataset from the previous Actor in your workflow.

 - **Import Operation**:
-    - `append` - Add new records (keeps existing data)
+    - `Append` - Add new records (keeps existing data)
-    - `override` - Delete all records first, then import
+    - `Override` - Delete all records first, then import
-    - `create` - Create table if it doesn't exist
+    - `Create` - Create table if it doesn't exist

 - **Field Mappings**: Map source fields to Airtable columns
     ```json